nilaykumar/nilaykumar.github.io/content/blog/a-map-of-mathematics.md

 draft = true
 +++

+> Something has disappeared: the sovereign difference, between one and the other,
+> that constituted the charm of abstraction.
+Because it is difference that
+> constitutes the poetry of the map and the charm of the territory, the magic of
+> the concept and the charm of the real.
+>
+> <div class="attribution">
+>
+> Baudrillard, _Simulacra and Simulation_
+>
+> </div>

 A few years ago, it must have been, I came across a fantasy-style illustrated map of physics by field and subfield that I thought was a great overview of the landscape of physics research.
 I can't quite remember where I saw it or who had